-Good to know: Newsletter signup forms are so common that Squarespace has specialized tools for them called Newsletter Blocks, which are related to but separate from Form Blocks.
-Essentially, they're templates that guide you to creating a successful newsletter signup form, based on what Squarespace's experience, in the same way that Squarespace's design templates lead you toward building a contemporary and attractive website.
+Good to know: Newsletter signup forms are so common that Squarespace has specialized tools for them called newsletter blocks, which are related to but separate from form blocks.
+Essentially, they're templates that guide you to creating a successful newsletter signup form, in the same way that Squarespace's design templates lead you toward building a contemporary and attractive website.

-To create a Form Block, log into your Squarespace account, find the page where you want to add a web form, select Edit Page, and click on the area of the page where you want the form to appear.
-Add a Content Block, and scroll down to the section labeled More, where you'll find Form.
+To create a form lock, log in to your Squarespace account, find the page where you want to add a web form, select Edit Page, and click on the area of the page where you want the form to appear.
+Select +Add Block > Form, then drag the form to where you'd like it to be on the page.

-There are three sections of the Form tool to consider: Build, Storage, and Advanced.
+There are three sections of the Form tool to consider: Content, Design, and Storage.
 For the most part, the options are clear and easy to understand.

 How does information get from the web form to you, the person running the website?
 As mentioned, there are four options, and they live under the Storage tab.